 Lanza was initially opposed to making this movie, and gained an enormous amount of weight in the vain hope that this would discourage the producers from going ahead with it.
 Once actual filming began, he started to lose weight, dropping from 240 pounds to 159 pounds on the final day of shooting.
 As a result, his weight often varies substantially from scene to scene—a distracting but intriguing sight.

-Warner Brothers Filmed 1955; released 1956 Directed by Anthony Mann Screenplay by Ivan Goff, Ben Roberts and John Twist (based on the novel of the same name by James M. Cain)
+Warner Brothers Production June-December 1955; released 1956 Directed by Anthony Mann Screenplay by Ivan Goff, Ben Roberts and John Twist (based on the novel of the same name by James M. Cain)

 Principal Cast: Mario Lanza, Sarita Montiel, Joan Fontaine, Vincent Price, Harry Bellaver, Joseph Calleia.

-Le-Cloud-Titanus Films and MGM Filmed 1957; released 1958* Directed by Roy Rowland Screenplay by Art Cohn and Giorgio Prosperi
+Le-Cloud-Titanus Films and MGM Production June-September 1957; released 1958* Directed by Roy Rowland Screenplay by Art Cohn and Giorgio Prosperi

 Principal Cast: Mario Lanza, Renato Rascel, Marisa Allasio, Peggy Castle